corb555/Task-Score/README.md

 The anger component increases the anger attribute in Attribute Manager when the agent receives damage.

 ### Setup
 1. Add the Anger component to your Agent.
+Set the increment value for each damage attack in the Inspector.
 1. Add an Anger attribute to your agent’s Attribute Manager with min/max of 0,100 and set auto decrement (if you choose).
 Set the initial value to zero for a passive agent and to 100 for an aggresive agent or any value in between.

 # 3. Distance Component